Quality control of finished products. Product quality control, which cannot be neglected

 Introduction

-Incoming control of product quality, definition, concept of purpose, main tasks, organization of incoming control, efficiency
+Incoming product quality control, definition, concept of purpose, main tasks, organization of incoming control, efficiency

 Conclusion